savannahestridge/unaccompanied_tableau_analysis/README.md

   <br>

-Between FY2012 and FY2024, Guatemala consistently accounted for the largest share of arrivals, peaking at **54% in FY2018** and remaining dominant with **42% in FY2023**.
-Honduras followed as the second-largest source, fluctuating between 17 and 32% over the years.
-In contrast, El Salvador and Mexico experienced significant declines, with El Salvador dropping from **34% in FY2016** to **8% in FY2024** and Mexico falling from **34% in FY2014** to **8% in FY2023**.
-Meanwhile, arrivals from "all other countries" grew steadily, increasing from **3-5% in earlier years** to **19% in FY2024**, reflecting a growing diversity in the origins of unaccompanied minors.
+According to ORR[^2], between FY2012 and FY2024, Guatemala consistently accounted for the largest share of arrivals, peaking at **54%** in FY2018 and remaining dominant at **42%** in FY2023.
+Honduras followed as the second-largest source, fluctuating between **17%** and **32%** over the period.
+In contrast, arrivals from El Salvador and Mexico declined substantially, with El Salvador falling from **34%** in FY2016 to **8%** in FY2024, and Mexico from **34%** in FY2014 to **8%** in FY2023.
+Meanwhile, the share of arrivals from "all other countries" grew steadily, rising from **3–5%** in earlier years to **19%** in FY2024, reflecting increasing diversity in the origins of unaccompanied minors.

 **Key Takeaway**

 Between FY2015 and FY2023, the number of unaccompanied children arriving in the United States fluctuated significantly, rising from **25,885 in FY2015** to a peak of **125,041 in FY2022**.
-By mid-**FY2023**, **67,506 arrivals** from **76 countries** were recorded, though this data reflects only part of the year.
+By -**FY2023**, **67,506 arrivals** from **76 countries** were recorded, though this data reflects only part of the year.
 The lowest arrivals occurred in **FY2020 (14,440)**, likely impacted by the COVID-19 pandemic.

-Guatemala and Honduras dominate as primary sources of UC arrivals, with Guatemala consistently leading.
-Meanwhile, arrivals from **El Salvador** and **Mexico** have steadily declined, and the share of arrivals from "all other countries" has grown to **19% in FY2024**, reflecting increasing diversity and evolving migration patterns.
+Guatemala and Honduras were the primary countries of origin for unaccompanied minor arrivals, with Guatemala consistently leading.
+Meanwhile, arrivals from El Salvador and Mexico have steadily declined, and the share of arrivals from "all other countries" has grown to 19% in FY2024, reflecting increasing diversity and evolving migration patterns.

 ### Regions